ksachdeva/tensorflow-cc-examples/README.md

 You would need to compile the tensorflow.
 The instructions are available here - https://www.tensorflow.org/install/install_sources

 Next step is to generate the SDK that can be used as a CMake module.
-I use another repo (which is submodule of this repository of mine to perform this task.
+I use another repo (which is a submodule of this repository) of mine to perform this task.

 ```bash
 # Make sure to use the recursive option so that you can get all the dependencies